ksachdeva/rethinking-tensorflow-probability/README.md

 There are few code cells in various notebooks that are still not working.
 I do plan to investigate & fix/finish them.
 Chapter 14 in particular is not working.
 Any help is appreciated.

+In majority of the chapters, the book has used quadratic approximation (quap) where as I have used HMC everywhere.
+I plan to change this as well by implementing Quadratic/Laplace approximation.

 ## Chapters

 *Clicking on the links will open the notebooks in Google Colab <img src="https://www.tensorflow.org/images/colab_logo_32px.png"/>*